-Both the "A better choice!" program and fresh flower marketing campaigns maximise economies of scale for the small to medium scale businesses that buy from the Melbourne Market.
+Both the A better choice! program and fresh flower marketing campaigns maximise economies of scale for the small to medium-scale businesses that buy from the Melbourne Market.
 This allows them to have a greater share of advertising exposure to compete with the major supermarkets.

-Data indicates that since the move to Epping there has been reduced retail traffic in the flower market with florists doing more of their buying through satellite wholesale outlets or direct from growers.
-The MMA seeks to introduce initiatives to attract more florists and flower buyers to the Melbourne Flower Market.
-To drive the promotion and marketing of the flower market a separate brand identity has been developed.
-The new identity needed to integrate with the Melbourne Market brand, but also be strong enough to stand on its own.
-The new brand identity for the flower market was created through a consultation process which included observations in the market as well as discussions with buyers, and the Flower Advisory Committee.
-The 'National Flower Centre' has been chosen as the new name for the flower market to represent the grandeur of the flower market as well as a nod to Victoria as the nation's largest fresh cut flower grower.
-The brandmark has been designed to reflect the energy, variety and uniqueness of the National Flower Centre experience.
-The new brand is planned for launch in the second half of 2021.
+While the promotion of retail stores is important in driving sales to the businesses that buy from the market, it is also important to effectively promote the Melbourne Market itself and how the facility and its people are critical to the fresh produce supply chain.
+Market research consulting group, Sapere were engaged to research the current and evolving needs of the tenants and buyers of the Melbourne Flower Market.
+Data indicates that since the move to Epping, there has been reduced retail traffic in the flower market, with florists doing more of their buying through satellite wholesale outlets or direct from growers.
+As a result, the MMA is developing a flower market strategy to introduce initiatives to attract more florists and flower buyers to the Melbourne Flower Market.
+As part of this strategy to drive the promotion and marketing of the flower market, a separate brand identity has been developed.
+The new identity needed to integrate with the Melbourne Market brand and be strong enough to stand on its own.
+The 'National Flower Centre' has been chosen as the new name for the flower market to represent the grandeur of the flower market and a nod to Victoria as the nation's largest fresh-cut flower grower.
+The brandmark has been designed to reflect the energy, variety, and uniqueness of the National Flower Centre experience.
+The new brand was due to be launched during the reporting period, but COVID related delays will now see the brand publicly launched during the next reporting period.